Glossary

 Scotland

-Any place (whether a main road or route or not) which the public have unrestricted access to.
+Any place (whether a main road or route or not) which members of the public have unrestricted access to.
 It includes the doorways or entrances of premises next to the public place and any shared passageway, close, court, stairs, garden or yard relevant to any tenement or group of separately owned houses.

 Northern Ireland